elisemercury/Duplicate-Image-Finder/README.md

 ## Description
 DifPy searches for images in **one or two different folders**, compares the images it found and checks whether these are duplicates.
 It then outputs the **image files classified as duplicates** and the **filenames of the duplicate images having the lower resolution**, so you know which of the duplicate images are safe to be deleted.
 You can then either delete them manually, or let difPy delete them for you.

+DifPy does not compare images based on their hashes.
+It compares them based on their tensors i. e. the image content - this allows difPy to not only search for duplicate images, but also for similar images.

 <p align="center">
   <img src="example_output.png" width="400" title="Example Output: Duplicate Image Finder">
 </p>